yyc12345/bmmo-protocol-compiler/docs/BpFile.md

 ## Annotations

-Bp file supports 2 styles of annotation, line annotation and block annotations.
+Bp file supports 2 styles of annotation, line annotation and block annotation.
 They are very similar than C language annotation.
 There is a example.

 ```
 // I'm a line annotation.